|

 Professor Jiming Liu is a Chair

-Professor in Computer Science (since 2010) and the Associate Vice-President (Research Development) at Hong Kong Baptist University (HKBU),
+Professor in Computer Science (since 2010) and the Associate Provost at Hong

-where he and his team conduct funded research on AI and Machine Learning,
+funded research on AI and Machine Learning, Autonomous Agents and Multi-Agent

-Multi-Agent Systems, Autonomy-Oriented Computing, and Data-Driven Complex
+Systems, Autonomy-Oriented Computing, Data-Driven Complex Systems Science, as

 Liu is a Fellow of the IEEE (Institute of Electrical and Electronic